szilard/benchm-ml/README.md

 - xgboost
 - Spark MLlib.

+(Update: It turns out these are the [most popular tools](https://github.com/szilard/list-ml-tools) used for machine learning indeed.)

 Random forest, boosting and more recently deep neural networks are the algos expected to perform the best on the structure/sizes described above (e.g. vs alternatives such as *k*-nearest neighbors, naive-Bayes, decision trees, linear models etc).
 Non-linear SVMs are also among the best in accuracy in general, but become slow/cannot scale for the larger *n*